goldsborough/ig/README.md

 Visualize C++ include graphs

 positional arguments:
-  directories           The directories to look at
+  directories           The directories to inspect

 optional arguments:
   -h, --help            show this help message and exit --pattern PATTERNS    The file (glob) patterns to look for -i PREFIXES, -I PREFIXES, --prefix PREFIXES
-                        An include path for headers to recognize -v, --verbose         Whether to turn on verbose output -p PORT, --port PORT  The port to serve the visualization on -o, --open            Whether to open the webpage immediately -j, --json            Whether to print the graph JSON and not serve it -d DIRECTORY, --dir DIRECTORY
+                        An include path for headers to recognize -v, --verbose         Turn on verbose output
+  -p PORT, --port PORT  The port to serve the visualization on -o, --open            Open the webpage immediately -j, --json            Print the graph JSON and instead of serving it -d DIRECTORY, --dir DIRECTORY
                         The directory to store the served files in.
-Ifnot supplied, a temporary directory is created.
+If not supplied, a temporary directory is created.
   --relation {includes,included-by}
                         The relation of edges in the graph